 Articular cartilage is the smooth material that covers the ends of the bones where they meet the joints.
 Healthy, intact joint connective tissue facilitates movement by allowing the bones to slide smoothly over each other.
 Damage to cartilage often occurs as part of normal wear and tear.
-However, because this connective tissue does not heal well on its own, patients with joint connective tissue damage may require surgery to stimulate new cartilage growth
+However, because this connective tissue does not heal well on its own, patients with joint connective tissue damage may require surgery to stimulate new cartilage growth and maintain joint preservation.

 Have questions about cartilage restoration?
 Contact the orthopedic experts at the LA Joint Preservation Center.
 Call us today to get the answer to your questions or to set up an appointment.
 You can reach us at 310.736.2793.